CREATE TABLE

 In Firebird 2.0 and above, creating a foreign key constraint no longer requires exclusive access to the database.

-UNIQUE constraints now allow NULLs
+constraints now allow NULL

 Changed in: 1.5